 Dr John Vallance

-Dr John Vallance is currently Headmaster of Sydney Grammar School.
+Dr John Vallance was until recently Headmaster of Sydney Grammar School.
 Before that he lectured in Latin, Greek and ancient philosophy at the University of Cambridge as a Fellow and Tutor of Gonville and Caius College and has published widely in the history of classical thought.
 Since his return home to Australia, he has held visiting fellowships at the University of New England and the University of New South Wales, and has served as a Member of the Library Council of New South Wales, a Director of the State Library of New South Wales Foundation and a Trustee of the State Library of New South Wales Foundation.
 He has also worked as a musician, and works privately as a sculptor.
 Dr Vallance is also an Honorary Professor at the University of New South Wales.